-When the SCP leadership believed they achieved a sufficient understanding of each model and simulation, they asked the developer to propose a verification and validation plan based on its assets
+When the SCP leadership believed they achieved a sufficient understanding of each model and simulation, they

 Most of the early meetings centered around selecting the proper verification and validation method.
 Sometimes these discussions were rather frank and resulted in some strong disagreements, but fortunately the SMP did not require unanimity.
 Once the co-chairpersons accepted the validation proposal, the developers proceeded to write the Simulation Validation Plan.
 The SCP met frequently to monitor validation progress.
 Sometimes, of necessity, the SCP changed verification and validation procedures because the developer found a better way or discovered the current method wasn't working as planned.
 The SCP membership carefully reviewed validation progress and early results to ensure they met the objectives initially outlined in the SMP.
 As verification and validation progressed, the developers began to write the Simulation Validation Report and the Simulation Version Description Document.